 Cannes is probably one of the most glamorous cities along the French Riviera.
 Once a year when the Cannes Film Festival takes place, the city becomes a true hotspot for celebrities from all over the world.
 But it has so much more to offer and with a drive of less than an hour, it’s also the perfect day trip from Nice!

-Located on the French Riviera in Southern France, just 68 km west of Nice, Saint-Tropez is famous around the world for being a top choice destination for the rich and famous.
-Littered with extraordinary yachts, dreamy villas and expensive supercars, Saint-Tropez just oozes wealth and luxury.
+Located on the French Riviera in Southern France, just 68 km (42 miles) west of Nice, Saint-Tropez is famous around the world for being a top choice destination for the rich and famous.
+Littered with extraordinary yachts, dreamy villas, and expensive supercars, Saint-Tropez just oozes wealth and luxury.

 It’s an easy and scenic drive from Nice, it takes around 2.5 hours by car.
 There is also the option of taking the train which takes approximately 2 hours 45 minutes, although this does involve some changes.